 This blueberry sauce recipe is so easy and versatile.
+And it’s delicious to add to any breakfast or sweet treats.
 You can use it on pancakes, waffles, oatmeal, yogurt, ice cream, or just eat it all by itself!

 It only takes a few minutes to make this yummy sauce, and it really is a delicious topping.
 Give it a try next time you’re looking for something special to top off your breakfast or dessert.